libre3d/render-3d/README.md

 And as it says in the requirements above, it relies on the [stl2pov python script](http://rsmith.home.xs4all.nl/software/stltools.html).
 Unlike other parts, this one seems to still be an active project.
 We may port functionality into PHP if we can do so efficiently.
+All of the extra manipulation that we do on top of what the library does (for instance, to center the item properly at the correct elevation) is already done completely in PHP.